antinova/scalable-tf/DESIGN.md

 # Design

-This document document explains the rationale behind the architectural decisions of this Terraform monorepo, which serves as the foundation for our organization.
+This document explains the rationale behind the architectural decisions of this Terraform monorepo, which serves as the foundation for our organization.

 ## Prelude: Terraform scalability issues